Licensing Guides

 How to Get a Plumbing Class C Specialty License in California

 APPLY FOR LICENSE: Once you’ve fulfilled the work experience requirements, journeyman plumbers may apply for a Contractors License.
 You are essentially applying to sit for the exam.
-There are currently three ways to complete this form:
+There are currently three ways to complete the license application:

-PAY APPLICATION PROCESSING FEE: The fee for the Original Application (plumbing exam for one classification) is $330.
-You must submit this payment and all required documents along with your application, mailed to CLSB Headquarters in Sacramento.
-You can find the step-by-step guide here along with the mailing address for all of the forms.
+PAY APPLICATION PROCESSING FEE: The fee for the Original Application (plumbing exam for one classification) is $450.
+You must submit this payment and all required documents along with your application, mailed to CSLB headquarters in Sacramento.
+You can find the step-by-step guide here, along with the mailing address for all of the forms.

 TAKE LICENSING EXAM: The test will consist of both a trade examination as well as a Law & Business examination.
-All new applicants for a license must also complete the asbestos open-book examination if it has not been done previously after taking and passing the Trade and Law & Business Exam.
+All new applicants for a license must also complete the asbestos open-book examination if it has not been done previously.
 The purpose of the guide and the examination is to make contractors aware of the risks of dealing with asbestos and to provide the knowledge base necessary to respond appropriately to construction situations where asbestos is or may be present.
 The booklet contains general information about asbestos abatement standards.
 The examination and verification form must be completed and submitted to the CSLB prior to licensure.

 COMPLETE CRIMINAL BACKGROUND CHECK: All applicants must complete a criminal background check and disclose any criminal pleas or convictions.
 You must also submit to fingerprinting in accordance with California law.
 If you have ever been convicted of a crime, including DUI or other Vehicle Code violations, the CSLB will be informed.
 This does not mean you’ll automatically be denied licensure—the CSLB reviews each application and considers factors such as the nature and severity of the crimes, the amount of time that has passed since the convictions, and any evidence of rehabilitation submitted by the applicant.